TuragaLab/flyvis/docs/docs/reference/scripts/training/train_single.md

   - save_environment (bool): Whether to save the source code and environment details

   Example:
-      Train a network for 1000 iterations and describe it as 'test': python train.py \
+      Train a network for 1000 iterations (and add description 'test'): python train.py \
           ensemble_and_network_id=0045/000 \
           task_name=flow \